 The process for obtaining broadband varies from community to community—from different financial structures to various ownership models.
 Our team has tailored an approach for working with each community as they define their priorities and implement their own unique path for bringing broadband to their community.

-The Community-Driven Broadband Process
+The Community-Driven Broadband Process and Guide

 Bring Broadband to Your Community